-- Where there is a personal data breach the procedures used to detect, report and investigate it, meet the requirements of the GDPR.
+- Where there is a personal data breach the procedures used to detect, report and investigate it, meet the requirements of GDPR.

-- When the school requests data we provide appropriate privacy notices to explain why data is being and the purposes for which it is used.
+- When the school requests data we provide appropriate privacy notices to explain why data is being collected and the purposes for which it is used.

 The requirements of GDPR are met by this school as the basis for collecting, storing, accessing, sharing and deleting personal data.
 Data is processed fairly, lawfully and in a transparent manner.
 It is used for specified, explicit and legitimate purposes in a way that is adequate, relevant and limited.
 It is accurate, up to date and kept no longer than is necessary.
 Data is processed in a manner that ensures its appropriate security.